 Fill up for your last major climb of the day!
 It is a long but not necessarily tough climb through Noble Canyon.
 It will be hot if you are here in the afternoon and suitably spooky at night!
 It begins as technical rolling desert but as you get into the trees, the climbing starts in earnest.
 You get a brief respite after crossing a paved road 5 miles in.
-The climbing becomes much more gradual for the last push to Penny 1 and the awesome Run Dirty crew, where you can once again see your crew and get ready for the overnight!
+The climbing becomes much more gradual for the last push to Penny 1 and the awesome Run Dirty crew.
+Please note that this is no longer a crew accessible station due to runners and their crews being unable to follow simple directions.